rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 Prior work differs in whether it supports only infallible conversions, or fallible conversions, too.
 The [convute][crate-convute] crate's [`TryTransmute<T>`](https://docs.rs/convute/0.2.0/convute/marker/trait.TryTransmute.html) trait provides a method, `can_transmute`, that returns true a transmutation from `Self` to `T` is valid for a particular value of `&self`.
 An early version of [typic][crate-typic] abstracted a similar mechanism into an [`Invariants`](https://docs.rs/typic/0.1.0/typic/transmute/trait.Invariants.html) trait, with additional facilities for error reporting. [*Draft-RFC: `Compatible`/`TryCompatible`*][2019-12-05-gnzlbg] employs a similar mechanism to typic.

 Typic removed support for fallible transmutation after reckoning with several challenges:
-- The causes of uncertain failure could be languaged-imposed (e.g., alignment or validity requirements), or library imposed (i.e., invariants placed on a structure's private fields).
+- The causes of uncertain failure could be language-imposed (e.g., alignment or validity requirements), or library imposed (i.e., invariants placed on a structure's private fields).
 - The points of uncertain failures could be arbitrarily 'deep' into the fields of a type.
 - Error reporting incurs a runtime cost commensurate with the detail of the reporting, but the detail of reporting required by end-user depends on use-case, not just type.
 For instance: for some use-cases it may be necessary to know where and why a byte was not a valid `bool`; in others it may be sufficient to know simply *whether* an error occurred.